brainboxdotcc/templatebot/README.md

     cmake ..
     make -j

-If DPP is installed in a different location you can specify the root directory to look in while running cmake
+If DPP is installed in a different location, you can specify the root directory to look in while running cmake

     cmake .. -DDPP_ROOT_DIR=<your-path>